Apply for a Blue Card

 2. Application form for EU Blue Card residence permit

 The Blue Card application process is entirely digital at most major authorities.
 In Berlin, for example, you can use the online form provided by the State Office for Immigration (LEA) .
-There you must enter your personal details, information about your employment status, and qualifications.
+There you must enter your personal information, details of your employment status, and qualifications.
 You must also upload all required documentation – ideally in PDF format.
 JPG, PNG, or JPEG are also permitted.
 Your employer must also complete and sign a special employment form.
 After submitting the application, you will receive a PDF as confirmation.
-This document serves as proof that your current residence permit remains valid until a decision is made on your application (so-called fictitious effect ).
+This document serves as proof that your current residence permit remains valid until a decision is made on your application (so-called "fiktionswirkung ").
 The application fee must be paid directly on the portal.
 In Berlin, it is 100 euros for the first application.
 Payment can be made by credit card or PayPal.

 At many smaller immigration offices, the EU Blue Card cannot be applied for online.
 Instead, applications are submitted using physical application forms that must be completed and signed manually.
-Completed forms must either be sent to the relevant immigration office by mail or submitted in person at an agreed appointment.
-If your immigration office does not provide the Blue Card form online, you will need to actively inquire with the office.
-If you are unsure about which forms are required, you should check the relevant office's website or call to inquire.
+The completed forms must either be sent to the responsible immigration office by mail or submitted in person at an agreed appointment.
+If your responsible immigration office does not provide the Blue Card form online, you must actively inquire with the office.
+If you are unsure about which forms are required, you should check the respective office's website in advance or inquire by phone.

 3. Where do I apply for the EU Blue Card?

-If you are entering Germany from abroad , the application is usually first submitted through the German diplomatic mission (embassy or consulate) in your country of origin.
+If you are entering the country from abroad , the application is usually first submitted through the German diplomatic mission (embassy or consulate) in your country of origin.
 There, you must then apply for the EU Blue Card as a visa, rather than as a residence permit, at the immigration office.
-Instructions on how to apply for the EU Blue Card can usually be found on the embassy website.
+Instructions for applying for the EU Blue Card can usually be found on the embassy website.
 In most countries, the EU Blue Card can now also be applied for as a visa through the Federal Foreign Office's online portal for the EU Blue Card .

 4. How long does the application for an EU Blue Card take?